mike-north/foundation-icons-rails/README.markdown

 To see a nice list of which icon corresponds to various letters, for each of the three foundation icons fonts (general, enclosed, social)
 ![Directory](https://github.com/TrueNorth/foundation-icons-rails/raw/master/public/img/directory.png)
+In some situations, this may be better than looking at a reference on some other website, because it shows you how the icons will look with all of the other CSS in your web application.
+The directory will be rendered using your default layout (usually ```application.html.erb``` or ```application.html.haml``` or something).

 ## Contributing